 Detailed Information concerning our Family Needs

 When the maintenance of our life goes down we are able to minister on a higher lever.
-In reality accommodations/schedules do matter.
+In reality accommodations/schedules DO matter.
 I stopped traveling with a 5th wheel trailer frankly because the ‘maintenance of life’ was too high.
-When traveling with 5th wheel, to simply show up at church required nearly 60% of my total output meaning I could not focus on preaching, fellowshipping, and studying with my present circumstances.
+When traveling with a 5th wheel, to simply ‘show up’ at a church required nearly 60% of my total output.
+This translated that I could not focus on preaching, fellowshipping, and studying with my present circumstances.

 ACCOMMODATIONS: Accommodations that help with the ‘maintenance of life’ would be places that are clean, (mainly free of pests) having a bathroom that is not shared, a separate room for the kids and kitchen are always a plus, and definitely privacy.
 The latter is probably one of the most important.
 If we can never ‘shut the door’ per se, the maintenance of life skyrockets because we are ‘always on.’
 Many times people inquire about which accommodations are preferred, whether homes, hotels, or prophets chamber.
 Honestly, the above requirements supersede the venue.
 We have had some of the best stays in all 3 of those categories.
 Please do not see one as more desirable than the other, it truly depends on how it is implemented